abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

     public async Task MigrateAsync()
     {
-        /* We intentionally resolving the BookStoreSecondMigrationsDbContext
+        /* We are intentionally resolving the BookStoreSecondMigrationsDbContext
          * from IServiceProvider (instead of directly injecting it)
          * to properly get the connection string of the current tenant in the
          * current scope.